Welcome to Tulip

 For now, let’s focus on “Stations.”
 When you click “Stations,” you’ll be brought to a page where you create stations and assign applications to them—a critical step in the publication workflow.
-You can learn more about stations in the Knowledge Base and in Tulip University

 You’ll interact with this page much more as you prepare to move your finished applications into production.

 As you start to build analytics, they’ll appear under the “Dashboards” section of your instance.
 Navigate here by clicking the “Dashboards” option in the top nav.

 You can think of dashboards as collections of Analytics.
 You can organize your dashboards according to any logic you desire.

 Importantly, dashboards can be exported as a URL and shared with anyone—irrespective of whether they have a Tulip account.

 This allows you to share your results and metrics with anyone in your organizations.